School anxiety – developmental readiness for school and how you can help

 Towards a New Paradigm of Education

 The increasing incidence of school refusal and school can’t highlights the need for change.
 Our children are telling us this through their behaviours.
-My experiences were 20 years ago, and the education system is still trying to push an academic curriculum onto children that are not developmentally ready.
+My experiences with my daughter were 20 years ago, and the education system is still trying to push an academic curriculum onto children that are not developmentally ready.
 Nothing has changed!

 Helping Ourselves to Help our Children